 Heavy, high-quality materials for your window dressings make the best insulators and energy-savers, and dark or bold colors will absorb heat best.
 When it comes to choosing a design and material for your window coverings, you have so many options.
 For custom-made draperies, expert craftsmanship and dressings of superior quality, explore Davids Furniture's window dressing designs from Hunter Douglas, Lafayette and more.
 They'll keep your home toasty and enhance the aesthetic of your winter home design all season.

 Beat the Cold With Efficient Interior Design Tips From Davids Furniture & Interiors

 Winter is just around the corner, and when the temperatures drop, you want to make sure your energy bills don't rise.
 By implementing our simple winter home design strategies with your choice of lighting, colors, furniture placement, holiday decor, area rugs and window coverings, you can maximize your home's aesthetic for the season while minimizing your energy costs.

 If you're interested in creating an energy-efficient home design but you need a little help, you'll be pleased to know Davids Furniture & Interiors provides complimentary interior design services.
-We have three convenient locations in Harrisburg, Mechanicsburg and Berks Country.
+We have two convenient locations in Harrisburg and Mechanicsburg, PA.
 At Davids Furniture, we've been offering fine furnishings to Pennsylvania families since 1972.